gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     DEVELOPMENT = True

 ```
+You have a BaseConfig that serves as the basic object, holding all the information that's getting reused in every config.
+The actual one used will be the DevelopmentConfig.
+You easily can add your custom Config here.
-The enabled modules is a nice way of activating and deactivating the API endpoint.
-For now only the `api` is present and needs always to be loaded with the config file.
+The `enabled_modules` is the place where you can activate and deactivate the API endpoints.
+For now only the `api` is present and
+that is the only endpoint that always needs to be loaded within the config file.

 ### Create the run file
-In order to actually start the app we created in `app/__init__.py`, we need a runner routine in the base folder.
-For that paste into `run.py`:
+In order to actually start the app we created in `app/__init__.py`, we need a runner routine names `run.py`.
+You should create that file in your base folder, next your `config.py`.
+So, paste the following into `run.py`:

 ```python
 from app.__init__ import create_app